DioxusLabs/dioxus/docs/guide/src/getting_started/mobile.md

-# Getting started: mobile
+# Mobile App

 Dioxus is unique in that it actually supports mobile.
-However, support is very young and you might need to dip down into some of the primitives until better support is ready.
+However, support is very young and you might need to dip down into some primitives until better support is ready.

 Currently, only iOS is supported through us, however you *can* add android support by following the same instructions below by using the `android` guide in `cargo-mobile`.